 Fungi and molds offer many benefits to humans and other organisms.
 They are responsible for breaking down biodegradable products to return usable nutrients to the earth or the food chain.
 They also form symbiotic relationships with many plants and insects that are critical for the survival of many species.

-Fungi and molds are also instrumental in making many foods: mushrooms are fungi, and fungi are responsible for beer, cheeses and even chocolate (the fungi are used to ferment cacao beans to make them sweeter and more palatable to humans).
+Fungi and molds are also instrumental in making many foods: mushrooms are fungi, and fungi are responsible for beer, cheeses and even chocolate.
+In the case of chocolate, the fungi are used to ferment cacao beans to make them sweeter and more palatable to humans.
 Finally, molds and fungi are used to make modern medicines, most notably penicillin, which is made from mold.

 While these organisms offer many benefits, they can also cause problems for humans and ecosystems.
 Both mold and fungus can be parasitic to food supplies and some types of plants.
 Fungus can cause illness and disease in humans and animals, and are often associated with infections in the skin, hands and feet.
 Of all 100,000 species of mold, only about 80 are considered harmful to humans.
 These 80 species are linked to many different allergies and respiratory problems, however.
 Mold growth can also damage buildings, discolor possessions, and cause a musty, unpleasant odor.